zopefoundation/ZEO/doc/README.rst

 The ``ssl`` section has settings:

 certificate
   The path to an SSL certificate file for the server.

 key
   The path to the SSL key file for the server certificate.

+password-function
+  A dotted name if an importable function that, when imported, returns the password needed to unlock the key (if the key requires a password.)

 authenticate
-        The path to a file or directory containing client certificates to authenticate.  ((See the ``cafile`` and ``capath`` parameters in the Python documentation for
+  The path to a file or directory containing client certificates to authenticate.  ((See the ``cafile`` and ``capath`` parameters in the Python documentation for ``ssl.SSLContext.load_verify_locations``.)
-        ``ssl.SSLContext.load_verify_locations``.)

   If this setting is used. then certificate authentication is used to authenticate clients.
-A client must be configuted with one of the certificates supplied using this setting.
+A client must be configured with one of the certificates supplied using this setting.

+  This option assumes that you're using self-signed certificates.

 Running the ZEO server as a daemon
 ----------------------------------